 Over the course of six months, two phases of capacity building trainings will be delivered.
-ISD will lead on the development of content with inputs form the local implementing organisations, however the successful bidder will be responsible for the following activities.
+ISD will lead on the development of content with inputs form the local implementing organisation, however the successful bidder will be responsible for the following activities.
 Please note that costs associated with consultants or ISD staff will be covered by ISD and proposals should seek to budget for participants and venue costs only.

-- Technical trainings: ISD will work with internationally renowned experts and local partners to develop a series of trainings which reflect the needs identified during the research and project design phase.
-This will expand upon the remit of the training modules.
-ISD will deliver one intensive workshop per county with key stakeholders organized by the implementing organization who will then carry out a further 3 workshops. - Four train the trainer modules: Working with a range of civil society, local, and national stakeholders, ISD will deliver a targeted set of trainings to key stakeholders to support the development of key components of a community coordination mechanism to address vulnerabilities.
-ISD teams will lead three trainings across target counties focusing on key stakeholders identified during the CAP audit.
-Following the pilot workshops, ISD will revise the four training modules following feedback.
+- Four technical "train the trainer" trainings: ISD will work with internationally renowned experts and local partners to develop a series of trainings which reflect the needs identified during the research and project design phase.
+This targeted set of trainings to key stakeholders will support the development of key components of a community coordination mechanism to address vulnerabilities.
+ISD will deliver one intensive workshop per county with key stakeholders and the implementing organization will then carry out a further 3 workshops.
+Applicants are expected to organize and budget for one 3-day training and an additional three 2-day trainings.
+Trainings should include 30 participants minimum. - Four training modules: ISD, in partnership with internationally renowned experts and local partners will also develop a series of four training modules which reflect the needs identified during the research and project design phase and present a simplified version of the technical ToT trainings.
 The successful bidder will then disseminate the training modules.
-Applicants are encouraged to be innovative when designing ToT programs to go beyond typical courses in order to be engaging and ensure the modules reach as many P/CVE actors as possible.
+Applicants are encouraged to be innovative when designing dissemination to go beyond typical courses in order to be engaging and ensure the modules reach as many P/CVE actors as possible.
+For example, disseminating via the CEFs or sub-county CEFs.